micmejia/bible-dump/AMPC/Daniel/Dan 5.md

-And this is the [^a]inscription that was written, mene, mene, tekel, upharsin--numbered, numbered, weighed, divisions.
+And this is the inscription that was written, mene, mene, tekel, upharsin--numbered, numbered, weighed, divisions.